tmaxsoft-us/ofasm/docs/interface/README.md

 #### 1.1.
 Static parameter list (fixed parameter list)

 For static parameter list, the parameter information gets fixed in compile time.
-In this case, you need to manually define the number of the paremeters and byte length of the each parameter.
+In this case, you need to manually define the number of the parameters and byte length of the each parameter.

 Example.
 Static parameter list with one parameter which is 30 bytes long.

 ```cpp
 #include <stdlib.h>
 #include <string.h>